griffithlab/civic-panel/docs/Build custom capture panel.rst

 The CIViC database is constantly being updated with new evidence statements and assertions.
 Therefore, we have provided a real-time query interface that allows users to build a pool of variants required for custom capture.
 This interface can be accessed by going to the CIViC website, selecting the “SEARCH” button, and navigating to the `Variants” tab: `SEARCH-Variants <https://civicdb.org/search/variants/>`_.

 To identify variants for capture, users can add conditions (i.e., search criteria) based on 28 predetermined fields in the drop down menu.
 If multiple conditions are employed, the user has the option to take the union (i.e., match any of the following conditions) or the intersection (i.e., match all of the following conditions).
 Additionally, after conditions are employed, the user has the option to further filter the selected variants using column headers in the search grid.
 The user can filter on Gene Name, Variant Name, Variant Group(s), Variant Types(s), or Description.
-Once the user is satisfied with the existing variants in the search grid, the user can export the data as a comma-separated values file using the “Get Data” button in the search grid.
+Once the user is satisfied with the existing variants in the search grid, the user can export the data as a comma-separated values (CSV) file using the “Get Data” button in the search grid.
 This will provide users with information required to build probes for all variants selected.
 Below we have provided a screencast entitled, “Selecting Variants for Capture” to walk users through filtering on the variant evidence score and the pipeline type to select variants for capture..
 This screencast covers:

 - Accessing the “SEARCH” interface on CIViC
 - Filtering variants in CIViC for capture